 In this post, we’re going to look in detail at three of the best page builder plugins so you can choose which one you want.

 We already focused on building landing pages in an earlier post.

 So today we’ll zoom in on how you can use these plugins to create blog post pages.

-Thrive launched their Content Builder back in 2014 and it has quickly established itself as one of the best visual editors for WordPress.
-Today, over 29,000 people are using it.
+When Thrive Themes launched their Content Builder in 2014, it quickly established itself as one of the best visual editors for WordPress.

-The Content Builder is sometimes referred to as the Visual Editor.
-It is the cornerstone of all the Thrive products.
+You’ll find that Thrive Architect is sometimes referred to as the Visual Editor.
+It’s the cornerstone of all the Thrive products.
 For instance, you’ll see the visual editor in Thrive Leads, Thrive Headline Optimizer, and their other WordPress plugins.

 Easy to use

 Once installed, you have the option to use Thrive Architect as soon as you create a new post or page: